Do you run to keep fit or do you keep fit to run?

 Of course, we have to be fit to run.
 If we want to reduce injury risk and make our running easier and more efficient we should incorporate various types of body conditioning aside from the running we do.

-Some of these exercises are best done as a separate session, but most can also be incorporated into the warm-ups we do before running or racing.
+Some of these exercises detailed below are best done as a separate session, but most can also be incorporated into the warm-ups we do before running or racing (and of course, you do include a warm-up don’t you).

 Another exercise that is great for warm-up, and as part of a conditioning session.
 Squats also help to develop the vital gluteal muscles (buttocks) and help with flexibility in hamstrings and calf muscles.
 The video below, from ‘Running Technique TV’, shows correct form.
 Important points: keep feet fully planted flat on the ground including heel, and do not allow the back to bend.